-As a quick summary, here is an infographic outlining the details of the Vancouver Empty Homes Tax and the B.C.
-Speculation + Vacancy Tax, including 2019 updates:
+As a quick summary, here is an infographic outlining the details of the Vancouver Empty Homes Tax and the BC Speculation and Vacancy Tax, including 2019 updates:

 The Future Of The Empty Homes Tax

-What is clear from data from the 2018 tax year is that many property owners chose to pay the tax rather than rent their property, which is leading the City to consider a number of changes:
+Based on data from the 2018 tax year, it was clear that many property owners chose to pay the tax opposed to renting out their property, which has led the City to consider a number of changes:

 - Increasing the rate in general